jon-brandy/hackthebox/Categories/Sherlocks/Recollection/README.md

 ## Lessons Learned:
 - Using volatility to do RAM forensic.
-- Identifying an alias usage for IEX.
+- Identifying an alias attempt for IEX (Invoke Expression).

 ## SCENARIO:
 A junior member of our security team has been performing research and testing on what we believe to be an old and insecure operating system.